How to personalize your emails with these 2 easy tips

 If they’ve signed up for your email list, they have likely connected with you in some way.
 If you were to meet them in real life, you’d probably be friends with them.
 Good friends with them.
 Those are the type of people you want on your email list because those are the type of people you will enjoy working with.
 You won’t burn out of working with these types of people, because they are your friends.

-So treat them like your friends use language that you would use with a friend.
+So treat them like your friends.
+Use language that you would use with a friend.
 You don’t need to use super formal language in your emails.
 Think about if you were teaching your best friend down the street this topic, whatever that email is about.
 How would you tell her about it?

 Treat her like a friend.
 You probably would use correct spelling.
-You’re not going to want to look, I don’t want to say unprofessional because you don’t need to worry about professional.
-But you still want to have a decent quality email.
+You’re not going to want to look, I don’t want to say unprofessional because you don’t need to worry about professional, but you still want to have a decent quality email.
 You don’t want to have horrible spelling that makes you look like you really don’t know what you’re talking about, but maybe your punctuation doesn’t matter so much because you’re just typing it out to a friend and you might stop mid-sentence and switch something up and that’s okay.

 In fact, that is good in your emails.
 A bonus benefit, to that tip of imagining your list in a room, is they won’t feel so small.
-Sometimes we get caught up in, Oh, I only have 10 people on my email list.
-But if those 10 people will all fit in a minivan then that suddenly seems like it’s a group of people.
+Sometimes we get caught up in, “Oh, I only have 10 people on my email list,” but if those 10 people will all fit in a minivan then that suddenly seems like it’s a larger group of people.

 Or maybe you’ve got 20 or 25.
 What would it feel like to put those people all in your living room and you have the opportunity to speak to each one of them.
 So that’s kind of a bonus to this tip.

-And while you are a business, you are a content marketing business, you are somebody who is teaching and people need to be able to get to know, like, and trust you as a teacher, as a friend, in order to be able to take your advice, implement it, put it into practice so it changes their lives.
+And while you are a business, you are a content marketing business, you are somebody who is teaching and people need to be able to get to know, like and trust you as a teacher, as a friend, in order to be able to take your advice, implement it, put it into practice so it changes their lives.

 You should use things like headings and bullets.
 I use that when I’m sending a rather long email to a friend simply to make it easy for her to kind of digest.
 Those things are fine, but overly designed columns and tons of pictures are unnecessary.
 If the picture is necessary for the message that you are sending to your friend, well, then yeah, include a picture, but you don’t need to have them in every single email that you send out.

-Bonus number two is your emails are suddenly going to be a whole lot easier to create.
+Second, your emails are suddenly going to be a whole lot easier to create.
 They’re going to take you less time, which is something we all want; to deliver quality content without sacrificing all of our family’s time in order to do that.

-If you do this, I know that your email list, your subscribers will come to know like, and trust you, which means they will respond more.
+If you do this, I know that your email list will come to know, like and trust you, which means they will respond more.
 They will take your advice.
 Their lives will improve and you will earn more income because people will trust you enough to purchase from you.